 as well as for non-binary and gender fluid people who are comfortable in a space that centers the experiences of women.

 We deeply honor and respect the voices, perspectives, labor and wisdom of non-binary and gender fluid peoples within this project, while lifting up the Feminine, and sacredness and breadth of what it means to be "a woman".

 *Our live events & streamings are open to audiences of all genders, ages, and backgrounds.

 Is this a live event?
 Is it open to the public?

 The Rites of Passage Project uses live performance, art, writing, photography & film to educate and inspire women + femmes of all ages to claim their rites of passage.
-The first live event happened over 3 nights in June of 2013 at The Whitney Center for the Arts in Pittsfield MA.
-The second live event "Rites of Passage 20/20 Vision"will take place over 5 days in August of 2021 with 2 live performances each day.
-The 20/20 Vision event includes our living museum of multimedia art & ritual performance, nightly post-production discussion panels + special guest music performances.
+The first live performance-installation event happened over 3 nights in June of 2013 at The Whitney Center for the Arts in Pittsfield MA.
+The second live event "Rites of Passage: 20/20 Vision"took place over 5 days in August of 2021 with 2 live performances each day at the same venue.

 Does it take place in a real house?
 Or is that a metaphor?